-SECTION 2.1.(c) This section is effective when it becomes law.
+SECTION 2.1.(c) This section becomes effective July 1, 2011.

 TRANSFER OF STATE HEALTH PLAN WITHIN STATE GOVERNMENT

 SECTION 2.2.
 The North Carolina State Health Plan for Teachers and State Employees is transferred to the Department of State Treasurer.
 This transfer shall have all the elements of a Type II transfer, as defined by G.S.
 143A-6.